FuzzyWuzzy Using Python

 Four ways of Fuzzy matching

-There are four popular types of fuzzy matching logic supported by fuzzywuzzy package:
+There are four popular types of fuzzy matching logic supported by the FuzzyWuzzy Python library:

-4. Token Set Ratio – tokenizes the strings and compared the intersection and remainder
+- Token Set Ratio – tokenizes the strings and compares the intersection and remainder

-The code snippets below highlights the difference between these four algorithms with some generic use cases:
+The code snippets below highlight the difference between these four algorithms with some generic use cases:

 2. When compared strings have different case